vilmibm/prosaicweb/readme.md

 ## changelog

+* 1.0.0 - kick that old shit to the curb
 * 0.0.2 - make it work on webkit, support site_name
 * 0.0.1 - initial release. user accounts, upload, template editing, corpus mixing.